aaronclotaire-beep/Fractional-and-Volterra-processes-for-Fourier-pricing/README.md

 # Fractional-and-Volterra-processes-for-Fourier-pricing

-This project explores the evolution of option pricing models, from the classical Black-Scholes framework to more advanced stochastic volatility models, namely Heston and Volterra-Heston (rough Heston).
+This project explores the evolution of option pricing models, starting from the classical Black-Scholes framework and moving to stochastic volatility models, specifically Heston and Volterra-Heston (rough Heston).

 ---

-## **1. Limitations of the Black-Scholes Model**
+## 1. Limitations of the Black-Scholes Model

-The Black-Scholes (BS) model is a cornerstone of financial mathematics, providing a closed-form solution for European option pricing.
+The Black-Scholes (BS) model is a cornerstone of financial mathematics, providing closed-form solutions for European option pricing.
 It assumes:

 - Constant volatility over time.
 - Log-normal distribution of asset prices.